dberwang/retail-vision-analytics/README.md

 ## 5> The Prototype

-The product is a Flask web app running on an Ubuntu 20.04 server in the Paperspace Cloud using a Core machine with a Quadro M4000 with 8 CPUs.
+The product is a Flask web app running on an Ubuntu 20.04 server in the Paperspace Cloud using a Core machine with a Quadro M4000 and 8 CPUs.

 The app presents a form for users to upload a video.
 After upload, the application generates analytics and annotates the video using ByteTrack with YOLOX.
 Finally, a results page allows users to view or download the generated data.